 Inside you will find a bright living area, fully stocked kitchen, a master bedroom with a king bed, and a second bedroom with a queen bed.

-A 2-bed, 2-bath upscale property in Joshua Tree, Desert Wild is located a mere 10-minute drive from the West Entrance to Joshua Tree National Park, and a 5-minute drive from Joshua Tree Village.
+A 2-bed, 2-bath upscale property in Joshua Tree, Las Alas del Sol is a mid-century modern with a unique roof.
+It is located a mere 15-minute drive from the entrance to Joshua Tree National Park, and close to Joshua Tree Village.

-With a pool to cool off after a day in the park, and a hot tub set outside to allow for stargazing while you soak, this property will allow to experience the desert in peace and quiet.
+With fabulous desert views and beautiful furnishings, this property will allow to experience the desert in peace and quiet.
 Up to four guests are permitted on the property at any one time.

 Best Places to Stay West of Joshua Tree National Park